andrewwise/unfamiliarplaces.net/_drafts/japan.md

 author: Andrew
 layout: page
 permalink: guides/japan-travel-tips/
-description: A shortlist of recommendations for Japan.
+description: A shortlist of recommendations for when travelling in Japan.
 excerpt: A shortlist of recommendations for Japan.
 background: /images/posts/guides/japan/IMG_4725.JPG
 ---

 # Overview

-I've visited Japan only once, back in March/April 2019 during the cherry blossom season, so this is far from a comprehensive guide.
+I've visited Japan back in March/April 2019 during the cherry blossom season, so this is far from a comprehensive guide.
 However, I thought it would be useful to share some of my tips for travelling in Japan.
 This mainly focuses on Tokyo, Kyoto and Osaka, as these are the places myself and my wife Dani visited.
 They are very easy to get between using the Shinkansen (bullet train).

 When we visited we spent 7 nights in [Tokyo](#tokyo), 4 nights in [Kyoto](#kyoto), 2 nights in [Osaka](#osaka), including a day trip to [Nara](#nara), and then 2 nights in Tokyo again before flying home.
 Keep in mind we were also seeing 3 friends while in Tokyo, so opted spend a couple extra time there.

 # Tokyo

-## Main sights
+## Sights

 * Imperial Palace Gardens - Large gardens and park in the centre of Tokyo.
 It's free to enter and a nice place to walk around.
 Lots of cherry blossom trees blooming in spring.
 * Tokyo Tower - Arguably the most iconic landmark in Tokyo, with great views over the city.